riccim94/ASCATCATA/README.md

 ![](Images/plot_ti_2_1.png)

+This function is also necessary for the interpretation of ASCA decomposition in case of factors that have only two levels.
+In this case, the function plot_ASCA() has been disabled, because a two-dimensional algorithm can not report properly the information.
+A line plot that contains information related to a single index and time can highlight better the differences between the two levels.

+To help the information, automatically the plot will print labels reporting the name of the two levels of interest when the the plot_time_loadings() function is applied on an ASCA decomposition of a two-levels factor.

 ### asca_tds
 This function applies ASCA decomposition to a Temporal Dominant Sensation (TDS) raw dataset. the function is applied to the 0 and 1 raw datasets, without any prior preprocess besides the wrangling of the structure of the data.frame.
 In this case, the ASCA decomposition is applied for every combination of time units and sensory descriptors applied, and the glm model is applied using an `identity` link function and assuming a normal distribution of the residuals after a unit scales normalization.